tgremlin/terraform-ansible-aws/README.md

     ```yaml
     aws secretsmanager get-secret-value --secret-id YOUR_AWS_SECRET_NAME --query 'SecretString' --output text > /tmp/project/ansible/roles/common/files/deployer.pem
     ```
-    This retrieves the text value, and saves it to "deployer.pem".
+    This retrieves the text value and saves it to "deployer.pem".
 This code is found in the config.yml file in the .circleci directory.
 Feel free to remove this directory if you     are not deploying with a CircleCI pipeline.
 Just make sure the keys are present in the path stated in the vars.tf file.
 Also note:
     You must make sure the keys are only accessible to your user, can do so by running "sudo chmod 0400" on your keys.
 - **Main.tf**
   - The following block must be updated for your backend options (variables cannot be used in the backend block):